 If you want your timeline to playback quicker within DaVinci Resolve, you have two main options.
 The first is rendering your cache, which will optimize the playback of just the timeline you’ve created so far.
-The other is optimizing any media in your Media Pool to create a proxy, that’s a lower quality version of your clip which will allow for quicker playback of your timeline, even as you continue to add new clips.
+The other is optimizing media in the Media Pool to create a proxy (a lower quality version of your clip, allowing for quicker playback of your timeline) even as you continue to add new clips.

 Option 1: Render Cache

-1. Open your Timeline in the Edit tab.
+- Open your timeline in the Edit tab.

 Option 2: Optimize Media

-When it comes to exporting your timeline, you need to choose a number of settings to decide the type of final file you’ll end up with.
-All of this is done in the Delivery tab of DaVinci Resolve.
-Here is a brief introduction to the Delivery panel if all you want to do is to quickly export your clips using some of DaVinci Resolve 16’s best render settings.
+When it comes to exporting your timeline, you need to choose several settings to decide the type of final file you’ll end up with.
+All of this is done in the Delivery tab of DaVinci Resolve, where you can quickly export your clips using the render settings.

 Step 1: Quick Overview of the Delivery Tab

-2. You can scrub through your final timeline at the bottom of the screen, or watch it playback on your preview window at center screen.
+- You can scrub through your final timeline at the bottom of the screen, or watch it playback on your preview window at the center screen.
 You won’t be able to make any changes to your timeline here.

 Step 2: Best Render Settings for a YouTube Upload